LordOfTrident/ltl/README.md

 ## Introduction
 **LTL** is a [Lisp-like](https://en.wikipedia.org/wiki/Lisp_(programming_language)) language written in [Nim](https://nim-lang.org/) for templating and text automation.
-Example usage is a static [HTML](https://en.wikipedia.org/wiki/HTML) site, where you can use LTL to reuse a header across multiple pages.
+Example usage could be a static [HTML](https://en.wikipedia.org/wiki/HTML) site, where you can utilize LTL to reuse a header across multiple pages.

 ## Example